marksikaundi/marksikaundi/README.md

 <p>
 A Computer Science Lecture, Software Engineer, Developer & Writter From Lusaka, Zambia.
 I'm Also A Freelancer #Upwork
 <br>
-On My Github You'll Find Stuff Related to Mobile App Developement to Flutter, Python[Django & Flusk], JavaScript[Reactjs, React Native], Blockchain, APIS and Much More.
+On My Github You'll Find Stuff Related to Mobile App Developement to Flutter, Python[Django & Flask], JavaScript[Reactjs, React Native], Blockchain, APIS and Much More.
 </p>

 ### Technologies I Use